-The pug beagle mix is not recognized by a kennel club, however, he is registrable with the International Designer Canine Registry (IDCR).
-With our fascination of miniaturizing things comes miniature pups and there are now Pocket Puggles and Teacup Puggles on the scene too, however, in this article we are going to stick with the standard Puggle.
-So, without any more hesitation, let’s take a closer look at the beagle pug mix in all his glory.
+Puggles are not recognized by a kennel club.
+However, he is registrable with the International Designer Canine Registry (IDCR).
+With our fascination of miniaturizing things comes miniature pups and there are now Pocket and Teacup Puggles on the scene.
+Teacup sizes are typically created by breeding to smaller generations of Puggles.
+This can lead to less genetic diversity and health problems.

-The Pug beagle mix is a delightful little chap who packs a lot of personality into an average sized dog.
-They are very happy and sociable, and love to be around their human pack, so you will most certainly find yourself spending a lot of time with this guy.
-If you don’t think that this is going to be possible, then it is advised that you find yourself a less needy breed.
-If you do find the right balance, however, then this guy is as loyal as a dove and this sweet little shadow will do anything to please you.
+The Pug beagle mix is a delightful little pup who packs a lot of personality into an average-sized dog.
+They are very happy and sociable.
+Puggles love to be around their human pack, so you will most certainly find yourself spending time with your new shadow.
+If you aren’t a fan of velcro dogs, then we’d advise to stick with a less needy breed.
+If you do find the right balance, however, then this guy is as loyal as they come.
+Your newfound sweet little shadow will do anything to please you.

-He is, however, quite a mischievous little creature and often finds himself getting up to all sorts of naughty things.
+Puggles are mischievous little creatures.
+They often find themselves getting involved in destructive behavior.
 He is very intelligent and inquisitive, so once he has his explorer hat on there is no stopping him.
 You need to ensure that all the food cupboards are locked, all doors are shut, and all holes in the fence are secured.
-With the Pugs inquisitiveness and the Beagle’s impressive nose, if he smells something on the other side of the fence, he is going to try his hardest to escape, so you really do need your wits about you.
-For this reason, it is suggested not to let the Puggle of the lead because he will run for the hills and beyond.

 Size & Appearance

-The pug beagle mix will measure, on average, between 10 and 15 inches tall, and he will weigh between 15 and 30 pounds.
+Puggles will measure, on average, between 10 and 15 inches tall.
+They weigh between 15 and 30 pounds.
 This compact canine is proportionate in his build, except for his face.

-His head is typically the shape of the Pug, with his squashed and flat muzzle, however, he will often inherit the Beagles ears, which are large drop down triangles that fall down way past his jawline.
-He will often have the wrinkled face of the Pug too, and he may find himself with an underbite with his teeth poking out of his lips.
-He tends to have the body of the Beagle, with his longer legs, but with the Pug’s curly pig-like tail.
+His head is typically the shape of the Pug, with his squashed and flat muzzle.
+He will often inherit the Beagles ears, which are large drop down triangles that fall down way past his jawline.
+He will often have the wrinkled face of the Pug.
+Your Puggle may also find himself with an underbite with his teeth poking out of his lips.
+He tends to have the body of the Beagle, with longer legs, and with the Pug’s curly pig-like tail.

 Coat & Colors

-The Puggle’s coat is double layered to protect him from the cold elements, and it is short and smooth to the touch.
-Whilst they do have a short coat they are known to be moderate to high shedders, and as such they are not suited to families with dog allergies, for they are certainly not hypoallergenic.
+The Puggle’s coat is double layered to protect him from the cold elements.
+It’s short and smooth to the touch.
+While they do have a short coat they are known to be moderate to high shedders.
+As such they are not suited to families with dog allergies, for they are certainly not hypoallergenic.